mckinsey/vizro/vizro-core/docs/pages/user-guides/static-data.md

 If you would like to specify your dashboard configuration through YAML then you must first add your data to the Data Manager, importable as `vizro.managers.data_manager`.
 The value of the `data_frame` argument in the YAML configuration should then refer to the name of your data in the Data Manager.

-!!! example "Static data referred to by name"
+!!! example "Static data referenced by name"
     === "app.py"
         ```py
         import yaml